 - the credits are not outdated (more than seven years old)

-Transfer requirements for the Master of Arts in Education are specific to the program.
+Transfer requirements for the Master of Education are specific to the program.

 Up to nine semester hours from a completed graduate degree program, earned either at Augustana or another accredited institution, may be applied toward a second master of arts degree.
 All other requirements for a second master of arts degree at Augustana are the same as for the first.
 (Some cohort programs require all 32 credit hours; no credits from other courses will apply.)